cdonougherlee/car-commerce-api/README.md

 ## Description

-The purpose of this project is to display my understanding of ASP.NET Core and object-oriented programming by expanding on what I learnt from CS335, CS235, and CS230.
-The web api is to be used in a simple page that gives the user CRUD functionality of different categories of cars, similar to what might be seen on a carsales or trademe site.
+The purpose of this project is to display my understanding of ASP.NET Core and object-oriented programming and expand on what I learnt from CS335, CS235, and CS230.
+The web api can be used to for CRUD functionality of different categories of cars in a database, similar to what might be seen on a carsales or trademe site.

-## OOP
+## Obeject-oriented programming

 All four principles of OOP are used in the project.